Your Social Security Disability Lawyers

 Job 29:15 - “I was eyes to the blind and feet to the lame.”

-MYTH: I probably shouldn’t even bother to apply.
-I’ll probably just be denied anyway.
+MYTH: I shouldn’t bother to apply.
+I’ll probably just get denied anyway.

 MYTH: If my doctor says I’m disabled, I’ll automatically qualify for Social Security Disability benefits.